-Application forms can be obtained from the Admissions team (Tel: 01473 408300).
+Applications can be made online.
 Receipt by us of the completed application form will be taken as permission to send for a confidential report from the pupil’s present school, as part of the normal admissions process.
 Parents or guardians should therefore advise the pupil’s present head teacher that they are making an application to Ipswich School.
-The school year begins in early September and it is highly desirable that new pupils should join us then.
-Occasionally pupils are admitted to the school in the Lent and Summer Terms.
+Most pupils join in September but occasionally pupils are admitted to the school in the Lent and Summer Terms, please contact us if you are applying after the entry deadline.
 It is our policy to ensure equitable treatment of all pupils.

-Admission is by means of the entrance tests which are held at the end of January or early February.
-For entry in September 2020, the entrance tests will be on Tuesday 28 January 2020.
-These consist of a Reasoning test and papers in Mathematics and English.
+Admission is by means of the entrance exam which is held at the end of November prior to entry in the following September.
+The exam consists of a Non-Verbal Reasoning test and papers in Mathematics and English.
 Sample papers are available and the examination is set to assess potential.
-A Parents’ Guide will be sent to all registered candidates in October prior to the year of entry.
-All candidates sitting the tests are considered for academic scholarships.
+All candidates sitting the entrance exam are considered for academic scholarships.

-Our very top academic scholars are known as Queen’s Scholarships in honour of Queen Elizabeth I. Scholarships can be worth up to half fees and are awarded on the basis of tests and assessments at 11 and 13 years.
-Sports Scholarships at 11 and 13 years of age are awarded to pupils who will make a significant contribution to the quality of sport at the school and an All-rounder Scholarship is available at 13 years of age.
+Scholarships range in value from 5% to up to 50% of day fees and are awarded on the basis of tests and assessments at 11 and 13 years.
+Scholarships are awarded to pupils who will make a significant contribution to the quality of art, music or sport at the school and an All-rounder Scholarship is available at 13 years of age.

 Acceptance of a Place